dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ## Log event ID

 Each log can specify an *event ID*.
-The sample app uses the `MyLogEvents` class tp define event IDs:
+The sample app uses the `MyLogEvents` class to define event IDs:

 <!-- Review: to bad there is no way to use an enum for event ID's -->
 [!code-csharp[](index/samples/3.x/TodoApiDTO/Models/MyLogEvents.cs?name=snippet_LoggingEvents)]